 - The lower front teeth are usually spared from cavity formation.
 That’s because they are somewhat protected from exposure to the sugary drink by the nursing position of the child’s tongue.

-Why does the decay form?
+b) Why does the decay form?

-- This excessive exposure simply tips the tug of war between demineralization and remineralization in favor of the former, and therefore cavity formation.
+- This excessive exposure simply tips the tug of war between demineralization and remineralization in favor of the former, and therefore a syndrome of cavity formation.

-What can you do to prevent baby-bottle tooth decay?
+c) What can you do to prevent baby-bottle tooth decay?

 - Anticipate (unless you specifically know otherwise) that anything you place in a child’s bottle could be a sugar source.
-Breast milk, milk, formula, and fruit juices are all sources of dietary sugars.
+Breast milk, bovine milk, formula, and fruit juices are all sources of dietary sugars.